nzpei/ddwrt-usamode/README.md

 ddwrt-usamode allows you to control whether you wish to pretend to be in the USA or not on a per-device basis.
 This is achieved by adding custom routes for each client on the network that wishes to be routed down the VPN.
+Of course, instead of pretending you're in the USA this could be used to toggle connectivity via any OpenVPN tunnel.

 Author: Pei Huang
 Date: 9/Jan/2013; Published to Github 7/Feb/2013